bra1nDump/macos-share-screenshot/readme.md

 - Free
 - Keeps a stack of recent screenshots and avoid going back and forth between apps
-- Allows to share screenshots in 2 clicks to any app, contact
+- Share screenshots in 2 clicks to any app, contact
+- Create iCloud link with 1 click
-- Allows drag and drop to any app
+- Drag and drop to any app

 ## How to install